Engineering Science (ENGR)

 Equivalent to: ENGR 100

 Explores the science of design and Design Thinking, including vetted ways of approaching and defining design problems, assessing stakeholder needs, ideation and concept generation, and prototyping and experimental design.
-Conducts work in teams of engineering designers to solve complex, real-world engineering problems.
-Learns methods to assess your problem-solving skills and to question your assumptions, reinforcing your core mathematics and science knowledge and employing computational thinking and programming.
-Develops advanced professional and communication skills in an engineering design team setting.
+Gives students experience conducting work in teams of engineering designers to solve complex, real-world engineering problems.
+Introduces methods to assess problem-solving skills and assumptions, and employ computational thinking.
+Reinforces core mathematics and science knowledge, while emphasizing advanced professional and communication skills in an engineering design team setting.

 Available via Ecampus